lonestone/nest-sdk-generator/README.md

 ## Features

-- Full support for idiomatic Nest.js modules and controllers
+- Full support for idiomatic NestJS modules and controllers
 - Recursive extraction of types controllers depend on, including types located in `node_modules`
 - Can extract classes, interfaces, enumerations and type aliases
 - Fully compatible with WSL, even if packages are installed using symbolic links from Windows